-(F) Deep sedation/general anesthesia permit-A document issued by the Missouri Dental Board to a dentist that allows the dentist to administer deep sedation/general anesthesia.
+(D) Conscious sedation permit-a document issued by the Missouri Dental Board to a dentist that allows the dentist to administer enteral and/or parenteral conscious sedation.

-(G) Deep sedation/general anesthesia site certificate-A document issued by the Missouri Dental Board to a specific dental office where deep sedation/general anesthesia is administered.
+(E) Conscious sedation site certificate-a document issued by the Missouri Dental Board to a specific dental office where conscious sedation is administered.